survivejs/react-book/manuscript/05_react_and_flux.md

 ## Defining a Store for `Notes`

 A Store is a single source of truth for a part of your application state.
-In this case we need one to maintain the state of the notes.
+In this case, we need one to maintain the state of the notes.
 We will connect all the actions we defined above using the `bindActions` function.

 We have the logic we need for our store already at `App`.
 Next, we will move that logic to `NoteStore`.